mozilla-services/contile/test-engineering/contract-tests/README.md

 ### Contile

-To run the contile service, and it's dependant partner service locally, execute the following from the contract-tests root:
+To run the contile service, and it's dependent partner service locally, execute the following from the contract-tests root:

 ```shell